Modifying a Contract Workspace

-For more detailed step-by-step information regarding this topic in a printable format, download the following PDF.
+For more detailed step-by-step information regarding this topic in a printable format, see the following job aid.

 To start the process of modifying a Contract Workspace, Project Owners should to navigate to the Contract Attributes section of the Overview tab, click on Actions, and select Amend.

 For small modifications to the Contract Workspace unrelated to the terms of the contract, initiate an Administrative Amendment.
 For amendments of this type, the status of the Contract Workspace never changes from Published.